 Illinois Judge Rules Weed Odor is Not Probable Cause For Searches

-An Illinois judge ruled last week that the odor of raw cannabis is not sufficient grounds for police to search vehicle without a warrant during a traffic stop.
+An Illinois judge ruled last week that the odor of raw cannabis is not sufficient grounds for police to search a vehicle without a warrant during a traffic stop.

 Daniel J. Dalton, Associate Judge of the 14th Judicial Circuit, issued the ruling in response to a motion to suppress evidence in the case of Vincent Molina, a medicinal cannabis patient arrested for marijuana possession last year.